Colin Schooler

-Colin Schooler (born March 5, 1999) is an American football linebacker for the Arlington Renegades of the XFL.
-He went to Texas Tech University, where he played for the Texas Tech Red Raiders football team.
+Colin Schooler (born March 5, 1999) is an American professional football linebacker for the Firenze Guelfi of the Italian Football League (IFL).
+He went to Texas Tech University, where he played for the Texas Tech Red Raiders football team after his tenure as an anchor on defense at the University of Arizona.

-High school career
+Early life

 Schooler played the first year of high school football at Dana Hills High School and the second at Tesoro High School and Trabuco Hills High School before playing his final two years at Mission Viejo High School which is located in Mission Viejo, California.
 He was a two-way player, playing as a running back and wide receiver on offense and linebacker on defense.
 He also played basketball and track and field.
 As a senior on defense, he recorded 77 tackles and 10.0 sacks and rushed for 1,161 yards and gathered 464 receiving yards with 25 total touchdowns.

 Schooler made All-County First Team Defense and was named Defensive Player of the Year for Orange County after the 2016 season.
 He finished his senior year with 77 tackles, 4.0 TFL, 2.0 sacks, 2 INT, 2 PBU, and a forced fumble.
 In his two varsity seasons at Mission Viejo, he compiled 198 tackles, 13.0 TFL, 9.5 sacks, 3 INT, 9 PBU, 6 forced fumbles, and 4 fumble recoveries.

 He was a three-star recruit by 247sports.
 Schooler received offers from multiple top football programs including Arizona, Fresno State, UNLV, Nevada, and New Mexico.
 He committed to Arizona in 2016.